andylin2004/APCSFinalProject/README.md

 May 25: implemented the RightClickMenu as a dummy menu in order to prepare for being able to add elements into the workspace.
 This also necessitated adding a button class for the right click menu.

 May 26: implemented full functionality of the right click menu (now able to add circuit components).
 Implemented a reset button to clear workspace (necessitated extending button class).
 Implemented battery class (progress akin to Hannah's resistor class).
 Placed a dummy display function in circuitcomponents to accomdate a for loop to render the circuit parts.

+May 27: implemented buttons on the circuit components (where the wires will be placed).
+Changed shape position to ints because buttons were having an issue and pixels are in int anyways.
+Implemented adding the start end of the wire (end point and dragging it around not implemented yet).